 Another common question I’ve received in regards to the University Works program is whether you need to be in a program of study that aligns with the job position you are applying for.
 The answer is, no!

 The employers of the positions look for students from all backgrounds and appreciate experience that anyone has, independent of their program of study.

 Take myself for example.
-I am a Health Science major, but had a position under the department of communications.
+I am a Health Sciences major, but had a position under the department of communications.
 Because of this, I was able to gain a wide variety of transferable skills that I was not greatly exposed to in my actual program of study.

 I developed many soft skills including oral and written communication skills, critical thinking skills and organizational skills, which have all, in turn, made me into a well-rounded person and will greatly contribute to any success I have in the work place later on in life.